A quick introduction

 Now for the interesting parts, The IU is dual-issued: in some cases, the IU will dispatch up to two instructions at the same time, consequently improving throughput greatly.
 In practice, however, there are many conditions for this to work, so programmers/compilers are responsible for optimising their routines so their sequence of instructions can take advantage of this function.
 By the way, dual-issuing has been implemented by other CPUs as well, and the term varies between vendors, so here I used IBM’s definition.

 Furthermore, to top it off, the IU is also multi-threaded, where the unit can execute two different sequences of instructions (called ‘threads’) at the same time.
 Behind the scenes, the IU is just alternating between the two threads at each cycle, giving the appearance of multi-threading.
-For some reason, this behaviour overlaps with what Intel currently defines as hyper-threading, it’s possible that the latter wasn’t coined yet.
+This technique is historically known as simultaneous multi-threading (SMT) or hyper-threading, as Intel later coined.
 Nevertheless, IBM’s multi-threading mitigates unwanted effects like pipeline stalls, since the CPU will no longer be blocked if one instruction jams up the flow.
 To accomplish multi-threading, IBM engineers duplicated the internal resources of the IU, which includes general-purpose registers (previously I said there are 32 registers available, that’s per thread.
 In reality, there are 64 in total!), however, resources that don’t belong to the PowerPC specification (such as L1 and L2 cache; and the interfaces) are still shared.
 Thus, the latter group is single-threaded.

 All in all, combining dual-threading with dual-issuing, the PPU can execute up to four instructions per cycle.
 Even though this is a ‘best-case scenario’, it still provides optimisation opportunities that users will ultimately notice in the game’s frame rate!